-The Minishift is a chainable, scrolling LED matrix display you can control over USB or from a microcontrollerDesigned by Arachnid Labs, Ships from United Kingdom
+The Minishift is a chainable, scrolling LED matrix display you can control over USB or from a microcontrollerDesigned by Arachnid Labs in United Kingdom

 This product is no longer available for sale.
 The seller may be offering an improved version or it may be hanging out on the beach, enjoying the retired life.

 This listing is for a pack of 9 minishifts with an enclosures and USB interface.
 You might also want to check out the single pack or 4-pack option with enclosure instead.
 Note that this product shi...Read More…

 Note that this product ships from the US.

 The Minishift is a compact and affordable 8x8 LED matrix display that speaks SPI, and can be driven from any microcontroller platform, or with an optional interface board, over USB.

 Each Minishift module operates independently, and they chain together to form larger displays, limited only by the amount of power you can supply them.
 They speak a trivial SPI protocol, with each display acting like an 8 byte shift register, making it extremely easy to work with them.
 Sample code for the Arduino will be available before preorders ship.